 - Children are escorted to the school building exit and parents are required to collect or arrange to meet children.
-The School cannot accept responsibility for looking after the children after that time. - Clubs- once children leave the classroom, they travel to club area/room themselvesAll children are encouraged to return to the school in the event of any issue re collection.
+The School cannot accept responsibility for looking after the children after that time. - All children are encouraged to return to the school in the event of any issue re collection.
+Please make sure that your child is aware of this.
 Every effort is made to contact parents.
 However the school cannot accept responsibility for looking after children after that time.